Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - The Broncos have two wins ATS (2-1) as 2.5-point favorites or more at home.

-- This year, in four home games, Denver has hit the over once.
+- This season, in four home games, Denver has hit the over once.

-- In away games, Philadelphia is 3-2 overall and 3-2 against the spread.
+- This season in away games, Philadelphia is 3-2 against the spread and 3-2 overall.

-- Away from home, the Eagles are unbeaten ATS (1-0) as 2.5-point underdogs or more.
+- The Eagles are unbeaten ATS (1-0) on the road as 2.5-point underdogs or more.

-- This year, in three of five away games Philadelphia has hit the over.
+- In three of five away games this year, Philadelphia has gone over the total.

 Powered by Data Skrive.